Horatio Alger could have penned former Congressman James Rogan's story.

 Rogan left the Bush Administration in 2004 and returned home to California and private law practice.
 Later that year Harper Collins/Regan Books published Rogan's early memoir "Rough Edges: My Unlikely Road from Welfare to Washington."
 After its publication, Reader's Digest selected this book as one of its top four nonfiction books and reprinted it in their prestigious "condensed books" series.

-In July 2006, California Governor Arnold Schwarzenegger appointed Rogan as a judge of the Superior Court of California (where he still serves).
+In July 2006, California Governor Arnold Schwarzenegger appointed Rogan as a judge of the Superior Court of California.
 Shortly thereafter, President Bush nominated him to the federal bench.
-His nomination received broad bipartisan support, but the Senate declined to take up any additional Bush judicial nominations near the end of the president’s term.
+His nomination received broad bipartisan support, but the Senate declined to take up any additional Bush judicial nominations near the end of the president's term.